 Sudan Travel Warning

-The Department of State warns U.S. citizens of the risks of traveling to Sudan.
-We urge U.S. citizens to avoid all travel to the Darfur region of Sudan, and to Blue Nile and Southern Kordofan states, and advise U.S. citizens to consider carefully the risks of travel in other areas of Sudan.
-This supersedes the Travel Warning issued on October 30, 2014.
+The U.S. Department of State warns U.S. citizens of the continued risks of travel to Sudan.
+U.S. citizens should avoid all travel to the Darfur region, Blue Nile, and Southern Kordofan states, and consider carefully the risks of travel in other areas of Sudan, due to the continued threat of terrorism, armed conflict, violent crime and kidnapping.
+The U.S. Embassy's ability to provide services outside of Khartoum is very limited.
+This replaces the Travel Warning issued on June 15, 2015.

-The United States Maritime Administration (MARAD) has advised that regional tensions entail the risk of maritime attacks being conducted against vessels operating in the Gulf of Oman, North Arabian Sea, Gulf of Aden, and the Bab el Mandeb regions.
+The U.S. Coast Guard from time to time issues Maritime Security Directives designating certain sea areas as "high risk waters" due the possibility of terrorism, piracy, or armed robbery against ships.
+U.S. flag vessel owners take these designations into consideration in the development of vessel security plans.
+In the past, the United States Maritime Administration (MARAD) advised that regional tensions increase the risk of maritime attacks being conducted against vessels operating in the Gulf of Oman, North Arabian Sea, Gulf of Aden, and the Bab el Mandeb regions.
+View current advisories here.

 Assistance for U.S. Citizens